Stratford Centre

-Stratford Centre is a Shopping mall and indoor market in Stratford town centre in east London.
-It is situated east of the busy Stratford Regional station, separated only by the Stratford bus station, collectively contributing to the high footfall through Stratford Centre, which stood at 21 million visitors in a 2010 report, as many people use it as a cut-through between the stations and Stratford Broadway.
+Stratford Centre is a shopping mall and indoor market in Stratford town centre in east London.
+It is situated east of the busy Stratford station, separated only by the Stratford bus station, collectively contributing to the high footfall through Stratford Centre, which stood at 21 million visitors in a 2010 report, as many people use it as a cut-through between the stations and Stratford Broadway.
 Stratford Centre is adjacent to the Westfield Stratford City shopping complex and the sports facilities of Queen Elizabeth Olympic Park, further contributing to Stratford town centre being east London's primary retail, cultural and leisure centre.

-Stratford Centre has 60 retail units, internally and externally, plus, off the East Mall is the Market Village, which contains many small independent traders, and in the West Mall is a market that trades Monday to Saturday.
+Stratford Centre has 60 retail units, internally and externally.
+Off the East Mall is the Market Village, which contains many small independent traders, and in the West Mall is a market that trades Monday to Saturday.